dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 If that looks interesting, let's begin 👩‍💻

-### 🤖 A Token From the Mighty Botfather
+### 🤖 A Token From the Mighty BotFather
 {{< figure_resizing src="botfather_img.png" width=400 >}}
-*We shall start by first appeasing the mighty `botfather` who holds the key to the world of bots 🤖*
+*We shall start by first appeasing the mighty `BotFather` who holds the key to the world of bots* 🤖

 If you don't have a Telegram account, you must first [create](https://telegram.org/) one.
 It's free.

 Next, we need to set up a bot that is associated with your Telegram account.
-For that, let's consult the `botfather` and initiate the bot creation.
+For that, let's consult the `BotFather` and initiate the bot creation.
+The first result is the `BotFather`.

-This [link](https://t.me/botfather) brings you to the `botfather`.
+This [link](https://t.me/botfather) brings you to the `BotFather`.
-Alternatively, you can go to the Telegram search bar and search for `botfather`.
+Alternatively, type `BotFather` in the Telegram search bar.

 {{< figure_resizing src="botfather.jpg" width=400 >}}

-Next, send `/start` to the `botfather` to start a conversation.
+Next, send `/start` to the `BotFather` to start a conversation.
-Follow the instructions given by the `botfather` until you obtain a **token** for your bot.
+Follow the instructions given by the `BotFather` until you obtain a **token** for your bot.

 {{< notice warning >}}
 Keep this **token** private.
 Anyone with this **token** has access to your bot.
 {{< /notice >}}

-This video provides a good step-by-step visual guide on how to obtain a **token** from the `botfather`.
+This video provides a good step-by-step visual guide on how to obtain a **token** from the `BotFather`.
 {{< youtube aNmRNjME6mE >}}